r7projects-shayan/falcon-hackathon/README.md

 A system leveraging AI for remote healthcare, including features for AI chatbot diagnosis, drug identification, doctors handwriting identification.

+## Demo

+A live demo of the application is available at: https://healthcare-ai-falcon-hackathon.streamlit.app/

 ## Project Structure

 - `frontend`: Contains the Streamlit frontend code.